apache/dolphinscheduler/docs/en_US/EasyScheduler-FAQ.md

 ## Q: UI cannot log in normally.

-A: 1, if it is node startup, check whether the .env API_BASE configuration under escheduler-ui is the Api Server service address.
+A: 1, if it is node startup, check whether the .env API_BASE configuration under dolphinscheduler-ui is the Api Server service address.

-    2, If it is nginx booted and installed via **install-escheduler-ui.sh**, check if the proxy_pass configuration in **/etc/nginx/conf.d/escheduler.conf** is the Api Server service. address
+    2, If it is nginx booted and installed via **install-dolphinscheduler-ui.sh**, check if the proxy_pass configuration in **/etc/nginx/conf.d/dolphinscheduler.conf** is the Api Server service. address

-     3, if the above configuration is correct, then please check if the Api Server service is normal, curl http://192.168.xx.xx:12345/escheduler/users/get-user-info, check the Api Server log, if Prompt cn.escheduler.api.interceptor.LoginHandlerInterceptor:[76] - session info is null, which proves that the Api Server service is normal.
+     3, if the above configuration is correct, then please check if the Api Server service is normal, curl http://192.168.xx.xx:12345/dolphinscheduler/users/get-user-info, check the Api Server log, if Prompt cn.dolphinscheduler.api.interceptor.LoginHandlerInterceptor:[76] - session info is null, which proves that the Api Server service is normal.

     4, if there is no problem above, you need to check if **server.context-path and server.port configuration** in **application.properties** is correct